Fenchel-Young Estimators of Perturbed Utility Models: Numerical Experiments

 \subsection{Experiments on the Swissmetro Dataset}

 To validate the practical efficacy of the proposed estimators, we conduct an empirical study using the Swissmetro dataset, a canonical benchmark in discrete choice analysis \citep{bierlaire2001acceptance}.
 Collected in 1998, this Stated Preference (SP) survey captures the decision-making behavior of commuters and business travelers along the St. Gallen-Geneva corridor.
-Respondents were presented with hypothetical choice situations involving three alternatives: private car, existing public train services, and the Swissmetro—a revolutionary underground mag-lev system operating at high speeds.
-The choices are driven by key attributes such as travel time, travel cost, and headway.
-By simulating data-scarce scenarios via subsampling from this real-world dataset, we rigorously evaluate the ability of our Wasserstein robust estimation framework to recover stable preference parameters and mitigate overfitting compared to standard Fenchel-Young estimators (MLE in the context of MNL).
+Respondents were presented with hypothetical choice situations involving three alternatives: private car, existing public train services, and the Swissmetro, a revolutionary underground mag-lev system operating at high speeds.